congncif/boardy/README.md

 > `BlockTaskBoard` accepts `BlockTaskParameter` instead of `Input` plain value. `BlockTaskParameter` bundles `input`, `onSuccess` handler, `onProgress` handler, `onError` handler.

-By that way, an activation with `BlockTaskBoard` can handle result separating with other other activations on same `BlockTaskBoard` corresponding to activation's input.
+By that way, an activation with `BlockTaskBoard` can handle result separating with other activations on same `BlockTaskBoard` corresponding to activation's input.

 ```swift
 enum GetLocalProductBlockTaskBoardFactory {